RJ Nembhard

-Ruben R. "RJ" Nembhard Jr. (born March 22, 1999) is an American professional basketball player for Fos Provence Basket of the LNB Pro A in France.
+Ruben R. "RJ" Nembhard Jr. (born March 22, 1999) is an American professional basketball player for the Windy City Bulls of the NBA G League.
 He played college basketball for the TCU Horned Frogs.

-Early life and high school career
+Early life

 Nembhard grew up playing football and started playing basketball at age 10.
 He attended Keller High School in Keller, Texas.
 Nembhard averaged 21 points as a junior, earning District 5-6A MVP honors.
 In his senior season, he averaged 25.7 points, 6.5 rebounds and 3.2 assists per game.
 Nembhard was named Star-Telegram Super Team Player of the Year and District 3-6A MVP.
 A four-star recruit, he committed to playing college basketball for TCU over offers from Texas, Oklahoma, Kansas State and Baylor.

 College career

 Nembhard redshirted his first season at TCU after receiving limited playing time through six games and suffering a knee injury.
 As a freshman, he came off the bench, averaging 4.4 points and 2.1 rebounds per game.
 On January 4, 2020, he scored a career-high 31 points in an 81–79 overtime win over Iowa State.
 As a sophomore, Nembhard averaged 12.1 points, 3.8 rebounds and 3.5 assists per game.
 As a junior, he averaged 15.7 points, 4.3 rebounds and four assists per game, earning Third Team All-Big 12 honors.
 On March 29, 2021, Nembhard declared for the 2021 NBA draft while maintaining his college eligibility.
 He later decided to remain in the draft.